Personal Injury Lawyers in Dothan, Alabama

 - Cost and Fee Structure

 One hurdle to seeking legal counsel can be cost–at least, that’s what many injury victims believe.
 While it is important to watch out for lawyers who want to charge you hourly fees or who request a retainer fee for a personal injury case, you should know that most personal injury lawyers will work on a contingent-fee basis.
 This means that the attorney’s fee is contingent on your success–if you don’t get a settlement, your attorney won’t either.
-A good personal injury attorney will also never ask for any upfront fees and will always offer a free case consultation.
-If you speak with an attorney who isn’t offering free consultations or who doesn’t work on a contingent-fee basis, run!
+A good personal injury attorney will also never ask for any upfront fees.
+If you speak with an attorney who doesn’t work on a contingent-fee basis, run!

 - Reputation and Results